Employment and Training Administration, Labor.

-The U.S. Citizenship and Immigration Services of the U.S. Department of Homeland Security will not approve an employer's petition for the admission of H-2A or H-2B nonimmigrant temporary workers in the United States unless the petitioner has received from DOL an H-2A or H-2B labor certification.
-See 8 CFR 214.2(h)(5) and (h)(6).
-H-2A and H-2B labor certifications generally provide that: (1) There are not sufficient U.S. workers who are qualified and who will be available to perform the labor or services involved in the petition; and (2) the employment of the foreign worker(s) in such labor or services will not adversely affect the wages and working conditions of workers in the U.S. similarly employed.
+The U.S. Citizenship and Immigration Services of the Department of Homeland Security will not approve an employer's petition for the admission of H-2A or H-2B nonimmigrant temporary workers in the United States unless the petitioner has received an H-2A or H-2B labor certification from the Department.
+The labor certification generally provides that: (1) There are not sufficient U.S. workers who are able, willing, and qualified and who will be available at the time and place needed to perform the labor or services involved in the petition; and (2) the employment of the foreign worker(s) in such labor or services will not adversely affect the wages and working conditions of workers in the U.S. similarly employed.
 See 20 CFR 655.1(a) and 655.100.

 Allowable Meal Charge

-H-2A agricultural employers of workers in occupations other than herding or production of livestock on the range must offer and provide each worker three meals per day or provide the workers free and convenient cooking facilities.
+H-2A agricultural employers who are employing workers in occupations other than herding or production of livestock on the range must offer and provide each worker three meals per day or provide the workers free and convenient cooking facilities.

 See § 655.122(g).
 Where the employer provides the meals, the job offer must state the charge, if any, to the worker for such meals.
-Id.
+See id.
 The amount of meal charges is governed by § 655.173.

-By regulation, DOL has established the methodology for determining the maximum amount that H-2A agricultural employers may charge workers for providing them with three meals per day.
+By regulation, the Department has established the methodology for determining the maximum amount that H-2A agricultural employers may charge workers for providing them with three meals per day.
 See § 655.173(a).
-This methodology allows for annual adjustments of the previous year's maximum allowable charge based on the updated Consumer Price Index for All Urban Consumers for Food (CPI-U for Food), not seasonally adjusted.
-Id.
+This methodology allows for annual adjustments of the previous year's maximum allowable charge based on Start Printed Page 13757the updated Consumer Price Index for All Urban Consumers for Food (CPI-U for Food), not seasonally adjusted.
+See id.
 The maximum amount employers may charge workers for providing meals is adjusted annually by the 12-month percentage change in the CPI-U for Food for the prior year (i.e., between December of the year just concluded and December of the prior year).
-Id.
+See id.
 The Office of Foreign Labor Certification (OFLC) Certifying Officer may also permit an employer to charge workers a higher amount for providing them with three meals a day if the higher amount is justified and sufficiently documented by the employer, as set forth in § 655.173(b).

 Reimbursement for Travel-Related Subsistence

 H-2B and H-2A employers must pay reasonable travel and subsistence costs, including the costs of meals and lodging, incurred by workers during travel to the worksite from the place from which the worker has come to work for the employer and from the place of employment to the place from which the worker departed to work for the employer, as well as any such costs incurred by the worker incident to obtaining a visa authorizing entry to the United States for the purpose of H-2A or H-2B employment.
-See §§ 655.122(h)(1)-(2) and 655.20(j)(1)(i)-(ii).
+See §§ 655.122(h)(1) and (2) and 655.20(j)(1)(i) and (ii).

-Specifically, an H-2A employer is responsible for providing, paying in advance, or reimbursing a worker for the reasonable costs of daily travel-related subsistence between the employer's worksite and the place from which the worker has come to work for the employer, if the worker completes 50 percent of the work contract period, the employer must provide (or pay at the time of departure) the worker's return costs, upon the worker completing the contract or being dismissed without cause.
-See § 655.122(h)(1)-(2).
+Specifically, an H-2A employer is responsible for providing, paying in advance, or reimbursing a worker for the reasonable costs of daily travel-related subsistence between the employer's worksite and the place from which the worker has come to work for the employer, if the worker completes 50 percent of the work contract period.
+The employer must provide (or pay at the time of departure) the worker's return costs upon the worker completing the contract or being dismissed without cause.
+See § 655.122(h)(1) and (2).

-Similarly, an H-2B employer is responsible for providing, paying in advance, or reimbursing a worker for the reasonable costs of transportation and daily subsistence between the employer's worksite and the place from which the worker has come to work for the employer if the worker completes 50 percent of the job order period and upon the worker completing the job order period or being dismissed early (for any reason), return costs.
-See § 655.20(j)(1)(i)-(ii).
+Similarly, an H-2B employer is responsible for providing, paying in advance, or reimbursing a worker for the reasonable costs of transportation and daily subsistence between the employer's worksite and the place from which the worker has come to work for the employer—if the worker completes 50 percent of the job order period—and upon the worker completing the job order period or being dismissed early (for any reason), return costs as well.
+See § 655.20(j)(1)(i) and (ii).

 The minimum amount of daily travel subsistence expense for meals for which a worker is entitled to reimbursement must be at least as much as the employer would charge for providing the worker with three meals per day during employment (if applicable).
-Under no circumstances may the employer reimburse workers less than the amount permitted under § 655.173(a) (i.e., the current year's daily meal charge amount of $12.68).
+Under no circumstances may the employer reimburse workers less than the amount permitted under § 655.173(a) (i.e., the current year's daily meal charge amount of $13.17).
 The maximum amount an employer is required to reimburse workers for daily travel-related subsistence, as evidenced with receipts, is equal to the standard Continental United States (CONUS) per diem rate, as established by the General Services Administration (GSA) at 41 CFR part 301, formerly published in Appendix A and now found at https://www.gsa.gov/travel/plan-book/per-diem-rates.
-See Annual Update to Allowable Charges for Agricultural Workers' Meals and for Travel Subsistence Reimbursement, Including Lodging, 84 FR 10838 (Mar.
-22, 2019) (2019 Update).
-The standard CONUS meals and incidental expenses rate is $55.00 per day for 2020.
+See Maximum Per Diem Reimbursement Rates for the Continental United States, 85 FR 50025 (Aug.
+17, 2020) (2020 Update).
+The standard CONUS meals and incidental expenses rate is $55.00 per day for 2021.

 Workers who qualify for travel reimbursement are entitled to reimbursement for meals up to the standard CONUS meals and incidental expenses rate when they provide receipts.
 In determining the appropriate amount of reimbursement for meals for less than a full day, the employer may limit the meal expense reimbursement, with receipts, to 75 percent of the maximum reimbursement for meals, or $41.25, based on the GSA per diem schedule.
-See, 2019 Update, 84 FR at 40413.
+See 2020 Update, 85 FR at 50025.
 If a worker does not provide receipts, the employer is not obligated to reimburse above the minimum stated at § 655.173, as specified above.

 If transportation and lodging are not provided by the employer, the amount an employer must pay for transportation and, where required, lodging must be no less than (and is not required to be more than) the most economical and reasonable costs.
 The employer is responsible for those costs necessary for the worker to travel to the worksite if the worker completes 50 percent of the work contract period but is not responsible for unauthorized detours.
 The employer also is responsible for the costs of return transportation and subsistence, including lodging costs where necessary, as described above.
 These requirements apply equally to instances where the worker is traveling within the U.S. to the employer's worksite.
-See §§ 655.122(h)(1)-(2) and 655.20(j)(1)(i)-(ii).
+See §§ 655.122(h)(1) and (2) and 655.20(j)(1)(i) and (ii).

-For further information on when the employer is responsible for lodging costs, please see DOL's H-2A Frequently Asked Questions on Travel and Daily Subsistence, on OFLC's website at https://www.foreignlaborcert.doleta.gov/.
+For further information on when the employer is responsible for lodging costs, please see the Department's H-2A Frequently Asked Questions on Travel and Daily Subsistence, on OFLC's website at https://www.dol.gov/agencies/eta/foreign-labor.